 Originally Nora Springs was a grove of trees high above the Shellrock river, often noted at Iowa’s “Forgotten River” as many have never heard of it.
 A huge boulder deposited by a retreating glacier lay in the grove and was said to have been a favorite Indian camping spot.

 More than 100 springs were a natural attraction for the early white settlers, who built a dam and mill.
 This mill became a commercial mill and made fine “patent” flour by a process imported from Europe.

 Nora Junction was the crossing of the Milwaukee and Rock Island railroad lines and was located just a short distance west of Nora Springs.
 These railroad lines carried wheat into the mill and carried flour and bran out.
 The railroad lines changed the location of businesses in town and increased activity.
 Gradually most of the businesses moved south to the new main street, Hawkeye Ave.

 The Naming of Nora Springs

 Edward P. Greeley of Woodbridge, now Nashua, was persuaded by Edson Gaylord in 1857 to come to Woodstock, now Nora Springs.
-Mr. Greeley promised to buy and improve the mill, build a big store, and buy twenty acres of land from Mr. Gaylord, if the name of the town was changed from Woodstock to "Elnora," the name of his lady friend in Vermont.
+Mr. Greeley promised to buy and improve the mill, build a big store, and buy twenty acres of land from Mr. Gaylord, if the name of the town was changed from Woodstock to "Elnora," the name of his friend in Vermont.
 Edson Gaylord suggested the name "Springs."
 As a compromise, Edward Greeley finally agreed to name the town "Nora Springs."
-After returning from Vermont, rejected by his lady Mr. Greeley sold the 20 acres back to Mr. Gaylord, went to Nashua, and never came back to Nora Springs again.
+After returning from Vermont Mr. Greeley sold the 20 acres back to Mr. Gaylord, went to Nashua, and never came back to Nora Springs again.
 Edson Gaylord never revealed why "Nora," was added to "Springs," until he was about ninety years old.

 45 N Hawkeye Ave